 - Brush both sides of each slice of pineapple with melted coconut oil.
-Place on heated grill and grill for 4-5 minutes on each side or until caramelized, heated through, and grill marks appear.
+Place on heated grill and grill for 4 to 5 minutes on each side or until caramelized, heated through, and grill marks appear.

-- Serve topped with a 1/2 cup scoop of Tillamook Caramel Toffee Crunch Ice Cream and a drizzle of your favorite caramel sauce.
+- Serve topped with a half cup scoop of Tillamook Caramel Toffee Crunch Ice Cream and a drizzle of your favorite caramel sauce.
 Serve immediately.

 - Tip: Scoop ice cream in advance and place scoops on a parchment paper lined baking sheet in the freezer.
 When you’re ready to serve, all you’ll need to do is grill the pineapple and top with the ice cream that you’ve already scooped.